yz344/dolphiwolfi/README.md

 2. Biography
 3. Design
 4. Illustration
-5. Articles and posts
+5. Articles
 6. Projects
 7. Presents and specials
 8. Goods on sale
 9. Links
 10. Contact

+## 2. Component Design Documentation

+### 2.1 Index

+1. Navigation bar
+2. A impressive background picture
+3.

-## 2. Sketches
+## 3. Sketches

 [2.
 Create some sketches to generate ideas about a website design that would work for your persona.]